benoitpetit/goctiondoc/docs/api/README.md

 The API uses conventional HTTP response codes to indicate the success or failure of requests.
 See the [Error Handling](./error-handling.md) section for more information.

-## Examples

-For code examples in various programming languages, see the [Examples](./examples.md) section.

 <FeedbackComponent/>